helinwang/dex/README.md

 - Issue new tokens
 - Sending, receiving, freezing and burning tokens

-Please see [here](./commands.md) for how to run the nodes, use the wallet CLI and the detailed steps of reproducing the features.
+Please see [here](./commands.md) for how to run the nodes, use the wallet CLI, the detailed steps of reproducing the features, and how to pressure test the system.

 You can find the [White Paper](https://github.com/helinwang/dex/wiki/White-Paper) in the wiki.